 The Golden State’s farms may stretch well into the countryside, but many of California’s best farmers' markets sit within the bustle of the biggest cities.
 On any day of the week, go where the top chefs and locals go for their produce—and see the amazing bounty that is Californian agriculture in a single swoop.
 Here are the don’t-miss farmers' markets in California’s 10 biggest cities (year-round, unless otherwise stated), listed north to south, along with a few notable smaller-city markets.

 Central Farmers' Market, Sacramento

-The biggest market in California’s capital city—with over 120 vendors, offering countless peppers, fruits, mushrooms, and rainbow-hued cauliflower—convenes year-round at the underpass of U.S. 50 (look up to see how the ceiling has been emblasoned with a blue-sky mural).
-Other markets happen in Sacramento almost every day during the summer; one is the Capital Mall Market, which features food trucks at lunchtime.
+The biggest market in California’s capital city—with over 120 vendors, offering countless peppers, fruits, mushrooms and rainbow-hued cauliflower—convenes year-round at the underpass of US 50 (look up to see how the ceiling has been emblazoned with a blue-sky mural).
+Other markets happen in Sacramento almost every day during the summer; one is the Capital Mall Market, which features food vans at lunchtime.

 Ferry Plaza Farmers' Market, San Francisco

 The city’s 1890s' ferry terminal has been reborn as a remarkable food hall focusing on local artisan food purveyors.
 It also hosts a huge farmers' market, a favourite of local chefs in this ultimate foodie city.
 Come on Thursdays for street foods such as tacos and pizza; on Saturdays, sample wares from local restaurants.

 The Friday market (May to November) at San Pedro Square offers fresh produce, artisanal breads and gifts, and some offbeat Silicon Valley tech—like the occasional Blender Bike, which you can pedal to make your own smoothie.
 On Sundays the Japantown Market offers diverse veggies—like great daikon (white radish), won bok and pak choi—along with artisanal breads and barbecue.